Step-by-Step Plan to Ensure your Legacy

 Step 1: Make sure you HAVE an Estate Plan and it is up to date.

 The first, and unfortuantely, far too common problem is that many people do not have a Will at all, or if they do have one, it is badly outdated and needs be brought up to date.
-TrustedWill has a free online Will Builder that makes it easy for you to create your Will and update it as necessary.
-In addition to creating your Will, there are also free tools that allow you to easily create other important estate documents, such as a durable power of attorney, advanced health directives, and temporary guardianship directives.
+TrustedWill has a basic online Will Builder that makes it easy for you to create your Will and update it as necessary.
+In addition to creating your Will, there are also tools included in the basic plan that allow you to easily create other important estate documents, such as a durable power of attorney, advanced health directives, and temporary guardianship directives.
 You can learn more about these various documents below.
-Creating these documents using TrustedWill's online tools is free.

 Once you have created your estate plan, either by visiting with a licensed estate attorney or by using TrustedWill's free tools, you are one step ahead in ensuring your legacy.